-- Seventh Generation Disinfecting Multi-Surface Cleaner, at Amazon (also sold as individual wipes like our school often requests on supply lists) or Grove Collaborative (if a new Grove customer, get a free bag of Molly’s Suds, my favorite non-toxic laundry powder, with any $20 purchase…like thymol cleaners)
+- Seventh Generation Disinfecting Multi-Surface Cleaner, at Amazon (also sold as individual wipes like our school often requests on supply lists) or Grove Collaborative.

-- Note: Not all 7th Gen cleaners use thymol, and some use a preservative that it “natural” but still not great, so read the ingredients closely.
+- Note: Not all 7th Gen cleaners use thymol, and some use a methylisothiazolinone sodium benzoate preservative that is “natural” but still not great, so read the ingredients closely.

 Bleach: Overused Even When Necessary?

 Ironically, when my mom and I used to use about 1/4 cup bleach per gallon water, we would lament about all the people who used much more and didn’t need to.
 Turns out that we were probably overdoing it too.
 That ratio is only for potty messes in daycare.
 1 Tbs./gallon is for non-mouth objects.
 Dishes and counters, like we were cleaning, should have only 1 teaspoon per gallon water!